 - The manager, coach, or other responsible person designated by the manager of the offensive team shall feed the balls into the pitching machine.
 The machine feeder shall not coach their team in any way while performing this function. - Pitching machines shall not be moved away from the WSLL Byron Road complex or other facilities being used for WSLL activities, without approval of the WSLL President and notification of the VP Fields. - C. Umpires.
-WSLL does not assign league umpires to A level games, but relies on parent volunteer umpires.
-The home team provides the plate umpire, who must wear the proper protective equipment when umpiring behind the catcher.
-The visiting team provides the base umpire.

-D. Offensive Play.

-- If a batted ball hits the pitching machine or ball feeder, the ball is dead and all runners, including the batter-runner, advance one base from where they were at the time of the pitch. - No batter may be awarded first base by being hit by a pitched ball, or by a base-on-balls. - 3.
-The plate umpire shall advise the batter when a "good pitch" is delivered by the pitching machine.
-Following that advisory, every strike will be called; however, on the first "called third strike," the plate umpire shall advise the batter that it was a "good pitch" and allow the batter one extra strike. - 4.
+WSLL does not assign league umpires to A level games, but relies on parent volunteer umpires or coaches to make umpire calls. - D. Offensive Play. - If a batted ball hits the pitching machine or ball feeder, the ball is dead and all runners, including the batter-runner, advance one base from where they were at the time of the pitch. - No batter may be awarded first base by being hit by a pitched ball, or by a base-on-balls. - 3.
+A coach from the team on offense may advise the batter when a "good pitch" is delivered by the pitching machine.
+Following that advisory, every strike will be called; however, on the first "called third strike," a coach from the team on offense shall advise the batter that it was a "good pitch" and allow the batter one extra strike. - 4.
 Because of the pitching machine's location, a runner may not advance to second base unless the batter hits the ball.
 A runner may steal third only.
 On an unsuccessful attempted put out of a runner stealing third, the ball shall be dead and the runner shall not be entitled to advance. - No stealing home.
 A runner on 3B at the time of the pitch, may advance only on a batted ball or an award. - Baserunners advancing on a batted ball in play: After an attempted putout is made on any runner, the ball is dead and runners may not advance.